tsgates/arch-wiki-markdown/wiki/Smart_Common_Input_Method_platform.md

 Smart Common Input Method platform
 ==================================

-> Summary

-This article discusses the installation, configuration, and troubleshooting steps associated with the usage of SCIM, the Smart Common Input Method.

-> Related

-IBus

-UIM

   ------------------------ ------------------------ ------------------------
   [Tango-dialog-warning.pn This article or section  [Tango-dialog-warning.pn
   g]                       is out of date.          g]